Natasha Lyonne on breaking all the rules

 ‘For me, it usually keeps coming back in flashes.
 I find that I keep making notes about a certain subject; I'm starting to do deeper dives into worlds around it, to familiarise myself with the 360-degree view of what it is that I'm trying to say.
 I want to go into that draft, I feel pulled back there, I'm thinking about it a lot.
 For season one and two of Russian Doll, it was very fun to be walking around, constantly writing down notes.
 I would try to trigger bizarre conversations, just to see what people are up to, because people are so endlessly weird.
 The things they talk about are funny and fascinating, and they're very serious about very strange things, or very strange about very normal things.
 So I'll try to capture their voices.’

 ON THE IMPACT SHE HOPES HER WORK WILL HAVE

 ‘I hope it helps to contribute to cracking open, just a little wider, another point of view.
-To abandon our limited framework around what we think the stories that we center are supposed to be.
+To abandon our limited framework around what we think the stories that we centre are supposed to be.
 I think it's for the kids.
 I love young people; I always identify with the young weirdos in the back of the class, or the outcasts.
 I want them to know that there's a space for them.
 That they don't have to make things one particular way that's already been done 100 times before.
 And I guess, despite all this, it's important that they know that women get to do that, too.’

 What’s the last book you bought and loved?